On Hardness and Approximation of Broadcasting in Structured Graphs: Graphs of Bounded Cutwidth

 For a state $s$, let $\ell(s)$ denote the latest time at which any active node in the broadcast subtrees of $s$ is informed.
 Note that the global broadcast time of a scheme realizing $s$ may exceed $\ell(s)$ if the last informed vertex lies outside the active window.

-\textbf{Filling the DP table.} A state $s$ is \emph{valid} for step $i$ if its parent–child assignments among nodes in its broadcast forest respect the edges of $G$.
-Also, the outgoing calls in the state must match the rank and parent fields.
+\textbf{Filling Out the DP table.} A state $s$ is \emph{valid} for step $i$ if its parent–child assignments among nodes in its broadcast forest respect the edges of $G$.
 For example, if $u_1$ and $u_2$ are not adjacent in $G$ but $u_1$ is the parent of $u_2$ in $s$, then $s$ is invalid at~$i$.
+Furthermore, the inform times of all source vertices must be $0$.
 For any invalid state at step $i$, we set $dp[i][s]=+\infty$.

-\emph{Base case.} When $i=k$, any valid state represents a single broadcast tree rooted at $v_1$ (informed at time~0).
-For such states, we set $dp[k][s]=\ell(s)$.
+\emph{Base case.} When $i=0$, the active window is an empty set.
+Therefore, there is only one \emph{null} valid state $s_\phi$, for which $dp[0][s_\phi] =0$.

-\emph{Transitions.} To compute $dp[i+1][s]$ for a valid state $s$, we look for states $s'$ that are valid at step $i$ and \emph{compatible} with $s$.
+\emph{Transitions.} To compute $dp[i+1][s]$ for a valid state $s$, we check states like $s'$ that are valid at step $i$ and \emph{compatible} with $s$.
 Compatibility means that information concerning the overlap between active states at steps $i$ and $i+1$ matches in both states: the inform times of shared vertices, their parent–child relations, and the directions and timings of edges incident to them must all agree.
-Further, indices shift in the natural way: for example, $u_1$ at step $i$ corresponds to $x_k$ at step $i+1$, and $u_2$ at step $i$ corresponds to $u_1$ at step $i+1$.
-Vertices $x_1$ and $y_k$ enter or leave the active window accordingly.
-See Figure~\ref{fig:states} for an illustration.

 If $s^*$ is a compatible state with $s$ with minimum $dp[i][s^*]$, we set $ dp[i+1][s] \;=\; \max\{ dp[i][s^*], \ell(s)\}. $ We also record $\mathrm{previous}(s)=s^*$, which allows reconstruction of the optimal broadcast tree.
 If no compatible state exists, then $dp[i+1][s]=+\infty$.
 Intuitively, realizing state $s$ at $i+1$ requires extending from some compatible predecessor state at $i$, and the broadcast time is determined by whichever is larger: the time already incurred or the latest inform time among the active vertices.